mfthomps/Labtainers/README.md

 - Use C-based capinout program instead of the old capinout.sh to capture stdin and stdout.
 See trunk/src-tool/capinout.
 Removes limitations associated with use ctrl-C to break monitored programs and the display of passwords in telnet and ssh.
-- Include support for saki bulk\_download zip processing to extract seperatly submitted reports, and summarizes missing submits.
+- Include support for saki bulk\_download zip processing to extract separately submitted reports, and summarizes missing submits.
 - Add checks to user-provided email to ensure they are printable characters.
 - While grading, if user-supplied email does not match zip file name, proceed to grade